 If you’re sold on a Sprinter Van, check out this blog post where I share a list of forums and websites where you search for your perfect Sprinter to buy.
 For more places to search for Sprinters as well as other types of vans, the downloadable PDF below contains a full list of websites, forums, and Facebook groups where you can search for a van.

 You’ve settled on the type of van, got the design inspiration, and an epic road trip calling your name.
 However, when it comes to actually building out your home on wheels, there’s a lot to think about.
 Designing your van shouldn’t be a rushed process, and doing your homework before you start the conversion process is key.
 The more knowledgeable you are about layouts and components, the more likely you’ll be happy with the final product.

-There is so much more than I can write in this one blog post about planning your van conversion, so I suggest you head to our Van Life Roadmap homepage and scroll down to the section on van conversions.
+There is so much more than I can write in this one blog post about planning your van conversion, so I suggest you head to our Van Life homepage and scroll down to the section on planning your van conversion.
 There you will find inspiration and more than a dozen blog posts with all of the nitty-gritty details on building out a van.
 From insulation to flooring, to bed styles, galleys, and solar power systems, we provide all of the information you should know in order to make educated decisions about your van build.

 Designing your Van’s Layout

 Here’s a quick pro-tip: Take your empty van out for a trial run before it is converted.
 Throw in a sleeping pad and bag, a cooler, and your favorite camping gear, and go on an adventure.

 You can learn a lot about how you’ll use the space after one week on the road.
 You may think you want room for kayaks only to find that you didn’t use the kayaks once on your road trip.
 Or a bathroom might seem like a necessity until you realize getting by without a bathroom (or at least a shower) in your van isn’t that difficult.